The Artists Village: Origins

 In 1988, Tang returned to Singapore after completing his art education at Goldsmiths' College, University of London, along with his English wife Hazel McIntosh and his then-5-year-old son Ben Zai.
 The returning family took residence at 61-B Lorong Gambas in Ulu Sembawang, which was provided rent-free by Tang's relative.

 By June 1998, Tang had started inviting like-minded artist friends to his home.
-They used the 1.6-hectare kampong space for their art practice, also spending these informal get-togethers discussing art.
+They used the 1.6-hectare kampong space for their art practice, also discussing art during these informal gatherings.
 This gradually developed into an artist community that would show their work together at the Open Studio Show in January 1989.
 The show featured 10 artists: Tang himself, his brother Tang Dahon, Hazel McIntosh, Amanda Heng, Lim Poh Teck, Baet Yeok Kuan, Tang Mun Kit, Soh Siew Kiat, Vincent Leow, and Wong Shih Yaw.
 It was during this event that the name "The Artists Village" was first used.
 Tang had envisioned TAV as:

 From 1989 onwards, performances and exhibitions were held by the artists living within the forested enclave.
 Populated by farm animals and durian trees, the site was one of the few rural spaces in highly urbanised Singapore.
 Art critic T.K.
 Sabapathy would describe the space and its early activity in a review of TAV's Open Studio Show, published in The Straits Times on 10 February 1989:

 In 1989 alone, 7 shows were held, one of which being The Happenings, a significant performance and installation exhibition held at the Nanyang Technological Institute.
 By the time The Drawing Room was held in December 1989, the scale of exhibitions had grown to include 400 works by 40 artists, and TAV had already become a significant aspect of the local arts ecology.
 At the height of the Village history, the colony housed 35 artists living and working in the area, with 50 others participating in other art activities by the Village.

 On 31 December 1989 to 1 January 1990, TAV held The Time Show, a continuous 24-hour art event that was spread across the Lorong Gambas site, featuring performance art, dance, music, poetry, and other time-based work.
 The Time Show was one of TAV's last exhibitions to be held at the Lorong Gambas space.